daodaofr/AlignPS/README.md

 ## Update

-We extend AlignPS with an ROI-Align head, which further improves the performance.
+We extend AlignPS by augmenting it with an ROI-Align head, which further improves the performance.
 Details can be found [here].

 |Dataset|Model|mAP|Rank1| Config | Link |